auth0/docs/articles/quickstart/webapp/express/01-login.md

 ## Integrate Auth0
 ### 4. Install Dependencies
-Your application will need the [`express-openid-connect`](https://github.com/auth0/express-openid-connect) package which is an Auth0-maintained OIDC-compliant library for Express.
+Your application will need the <a href="https://github.com/auth0/express-openid-connect" target="_blank">`express-openid-connect`</a> package which is an Auth0-maintained OIDC-compliant library for Express.

 ```sh
 npm install express express-openid-connect --save